Definition

 Who needs an AI computer?

-Any organisation that can't send sensitive data to an external API: regulated enterprises, government and defence, finance, healthcare, and research labs, especially those needing air-gapped operation.
+Any organisation that can't send sensitive data to an external API: regulated enterprises, government, finance, healthcare, and research labs, especially those needing air-gapped operation.

 Meet Locai One